New Dynamical Degrees of Freedom from Invertible Transformations: Even More Extra Degrees of Freedom for Relativistic Free Particle

-Here $\lambda$ is an undetermined factor associated with the primary constraint $\pi=0$.
+Here $\lambda$ is an undetermined multiplier associated with the primary constraint $\pi=0$.
 Note that we have deliberately opted to keep $\dot{\phi}$ and $e$ explicit in order to increase the readability of the equation.
-However, $\dot{\phi}$ can be clearly solved easily as
+However, $\dot{\phi}$ is meant to be solved from \eqref{eq:phi momentum} as

-The theory has a single primary constraint and thus we will obtain consistency conditions.
-This calculation is rather tedious so we first evaluate several terms individually.
-By differentiating \eqref{eq:phi momentum} we get